The $f$-Divergence Reinforcement Learning Framework: Related works

 \subsection{Fenchel Conjugate in DRL Algorithms}

-The Fenchel conjugate and its variants, a mature class of optimization tools, are at the heart of a number of DRL algorithms.
-The $f-$divergence is usually approximated by a maximization problem with Fenchel conjugate \cite{algaedice,dai2020coindice,nachum2020Duality,zhang2020gradientdice}.
-In off-policy policy evaluation (OPE), Nachum et al. proposed Dual stationary DIstribution Correction Estimation (DualDICE) \cite{dualdice} to accurately estimate the discounted stationary distribution ratios \cite{liu2018breaking} for any behavior policy (or policies) that used to generate the static dataset.
+The Fenchel conjugate and its variants, which belongs to a mature class of optimization methods, are at the heart of a number of DRL algorithms.
+The computation of $f-$divergence is usually approximated by a maximization problem with Fenchel conjugate \cite{algaedice,dai2020coindice,nachum2020Duality}.
+In off-policy policy evaluation (OPE), Nachum et al. proposed Dual stationary DIstribution Correction Estimation (DualDICE) \cite{dualdice} to accurately estimate the discounted stationary distribution ratios \cite{liu2018breaking} for any behavior policies that used to generate the static dataset.
 Zhang et al. extended DualDICE to undiscounted policy evaluation and proposed GenDICE \cite{gendice}.
 Yang et al. unified the DICE family of estimators as regularized Lagrangian of the same linear program \cite{yang2020off}.
-In policy improvement, Fenchel AlgaeDICE \cite{algaedice} is proposed to constrain the $f-$divergence between target and behavior policy distribution as a regularization, to exactly obtain the gradient of the off-policy objective.
+In policy gradient, Fenchel AlgaeDICE \cite{algaedice} is proposed to constrain the $f-$divergence between target and behavior policy distribution as a regularization, to exactly obtain the gradient of the off-policy objective.

 DICE families separately derive the policy evaluation and policy improvement.
-However, policy evaluation and policy improvement in the FRL framework are both derived by $f$-divergence.
+However, policy evaluation and policy improvement in the FRL framework can be both derived by minimizing the $f$-divergence.